conneroisu/conneroh.com/FEATURE-DESIGN-SEARCH.md

 ## Progressive Enhancement

-The search will work without JavaScript, but will be enhanced when available:
+The search will work without JavaScript, but will be enhanced where possible.

 1. **Basic functionality**: Form submission for non-JS browsers
 2. **HTMX enhancement**: Real-time results with HTMX and forced keyboard interaction